saiteja0367/CSE4-574_HW1/README.md

-2. **Dataset for Penguin Logistic Regression**
+2. **Logistic Regression on the penguins Dataset**

-   - This notebook shows how to apply the Logistic Regression on Penguin Data set which contains Hyperparameter tuning, model development.
+   - This notebook shows how to create the Logistic Regression on Penguin Data set which contains Hyperparameter tuning, Model development.

 ## Usage